Skip to content

 Regularly update software.
 Though no known CryptoLocker and ransomware were found to exploit any software vulnerabilities, it is best to update your software with the latest security patch.
 This provides added layer of protection against online threats in general.

 Install security solution.
 Using reliable antimalware solution can detect such threats even before it begins.
 Security solutions like Trend Micro can even block malware-carrying spam even before they can reach your inbox.

 For organizations, it is important to review policies related to email attachments and impose a strict attachment blocking policies.
 It is recommended to discourage employees to send executables via email messages.

 Another security measure that organizations can impose is to configure certain machines with limited privileges, in particular those that has specific functions, to decrease chances of users executing malicious applications.

 Should I pay the ransom?

-Because the needed private key to unlock the encrypted file is only available through the cybercriminal, this may tempt users to purchase it and pay the $300/ 300 Euro fee.
-However doing so may encourage these bad guys to continue and even expand their operations.
+Because the needed private key to unlock the encrypted file is only available through the cybercriminal, users may be tempted to purchase it and pay the exorbitant fee.
+However, doing so may encourage these bad guys to continue and even expand their operations.

 Connect with us on